virtualsecureplatform/TFHEpp/docs/GL.md

 phase roots out of the candidate loop.
 Roots for the two Gaussian channels and the extended `W` basis are evaluated once per input mask; candidate differences, signs, and Gaussian phases are then exact complex products and conjugations.
-The fused result remains bit-for-bit equal to the direct coefficient-difference construction.
-On the development host, 128 warm 48-candidate columns take about 2.12 seconds instead of about 2.50 seconds.
+Candidates with the same `W` index and Gaussian phase are encoded once at fine-X zero; the remaining fine-X shifts use exact base-ring automorphisms.
+Both rewrites remain bit-for-bit equal to direct candidate encoding.
+On the development host, 128 warm 48-candidate columns take about 1.88 seconds, down from 2.12 seconds with phase-root hoisting alone and about 2.50 seconds before either optimization.

 HMux X automorphisms act directly on the `(I,X,W)` base polynomial.
 The former generic route lifted one base polynomial into two 448 MiB full GL temporaries